pratham1729/Cryptocrats/README.md

 ## Make and Commit changes

 Now make the changes you want to make for the website.
 Once you've made all the changes, open terminal or git bash and execute the command `git status`, you'll see there are changes.
+If you're a beginner, just add your name and github username to `contributors.md` file.

 Add those changes to the branch you just created using the `git add` command: